-In February 1852, a group of settlers founded the city of Seattle, Washington on the shores of Puget Sound.
-They chose the location because it provided a good place from which to ship logs and timber south to San Francisco, California.
+In February 1852, a group of settlers founded the city of Seattle, Washington, on the shores of Puget Sound.
+They chose the location because it provided a good place to ship logs and timber south to San Francisco, California.
 The following year, a steam sawmill was built, and with it, Seattle’s first industry was born.
-The town grew slowly at first due to its isolated location and the nation’s involvement in the Civil War.
+The town grew slowly due to its isolated location and the nation’s involvement in the Civil War.
 This isolation ended in the late 1880s and early 1890s when the Northern Pacific and Great Northern railroads crossed the Cascade Mountain range into Puget Sound.
 During this period, Seattle began to enjoy economic prosperity as a hub for shipping and railroads.

 Seattle buzzed with excitement on July 17, 1897, when word came over the telegraph wires two days earlier that the S.S.
 Portland was heading into Puget Sound from St. Michael, Alaska, with more than a ton of gold in her hold.
 The gold strike had begun quietly on August 17, 1896, when three miners found gold in the Klondike River, a tributary of the Yukon.
 News of the strike spread slowly over the next year until miners began to return with their fortunes.

 Onboard the Portland were 68 miners and their stores of gold.
 The local newspaper, the Seattle Post-Intelligencer, sent reporters on a tugboat to interview the miners before they docked along the Seattle waterfront.
 Excited by the promise of catching a glimpse of gold, 5,000 people came down to the docks to see the miners and their treasure.
 The crowd was not disappointed.
 As the miners made their way down the gangplank, they hired spectators to help unload their gold.
 In a matter of hours, Seattle was swept with a case of gold fever.
 The great Klondike Gold Rush in Yukon Territory was on, as people dropped everything to head for the goldfields.